Adam enjoys reading and writing about poetry, prose, and authors.

 The concept of escapism is a strong theme in Tennessee Williams’s play The Glass Menagerie.
-Amanda, Laura, and Tom Wingfield all seek to escape the dull and depressing reality of their situation.
-They engage in escapism by retreating into their own fantasies which push them farther apart.
+Amanda, Laura, and Tom Wingfield all seek to escape their situation’s dull and depressing reality.
+They engage in escapism by retreating into their own fantasies, which push them farther apart.
 The play uses their desire to escape reality to emphasize the role of the 1940s as an exciting escape from the 1930s.

-While Amanda ought to be proud she has raised two children alone for sixteen years, instead she takes pride in her exaggerated incompetence because in her warped imagination it indicates her high social status.
+While Amanda ought to be proud she has raised two children alone for sixteen years, she takes pride in her exaggerated incompetence because her warped imagination indicates her high social status.

 Laura’s escape from reality cuts her off from the rest of the world because the fantasy to which she escapes is totally unique.
 Amanda’s escape to the Old South and the idea of the “Southern Belle” was a fairly common obsession during the 1930s for women of her age, but Laura’s “glass menagerie” is less acceptable and sounds childish.
 This aggravates the alienation Laura feels from society.

 The escapism offered by entertainment serves as a substitute for the real excitement of war.
-Tom says that while Spain had war raging, in America “there was only hot swing music and liquor, dance halls, bars, and movies, and sex that hung in the gloom like a chandelier and flooded the world with brief, deceptive rainbows” (39).
+Tom says that while Spain had war raging, in America, “there was only hot swing music and liquor, dance halls, bars, and movies, and sex that hung in the gloom like a chandelier and flooded the world with brief, deceptive rainbows” (39).
 Tom sees that the “adventures” Americans sought during the ’30s were merely illusions that only temporarily relieved the “gloom” of the Great Depression.
-They are promises of real excitement but they can do little more than provide temporary satisfaction.
-Even the song, “The World Is Waiting for the Sunrise!” that plays from the dance hall the first time Tom introduces it reflects this idea (39).
-The entire play seems to suggest that the 1930s in America was merely a boring and uncomfortable waiting period for the excitement and danger of the 1940s.
+They are promises of real excitement, but they can do little more than provide temporary satisfaction.
+Even the song “The World Is Waiting for the Sunrise!” that plays in the dance hall the first time Tom introduces it reflects this idea (39).
+The entire play suggests that the 1930s in America was merely a boring and uncomfortable waiting period for the excitement and danger of the 1940s.

-Many women during the 1930s in the South aspired to be seen as “Southern Belles” and enjoyed the escapism offered by romanticizing the Old South.
+Many women in the 1930s in the South aspired to be seen as “Southern Belles” and enjoyed the escapism of romanticizing the Old South.
 As Amanda puts it, “Gone with the Wind took everybody by storm… [all] everybody talked was Scarlett O’Hara” (20).

 Like many people in America during the Great Depression, Amanda, Laura, and Tom seek relief from their dreary lives by escaping reality.
 Although each of them retreats to a different place, they all seek escapism for the same reason, to help them cope with their place in life.
 Their escapes from reality, however, also drive them farther apart from one another and, in Tom’s case, result in permanent separation.